-Manufacturer uses the SIMATIC IT Preactor suite to increase throughput, cut work in progress and reduce inventory
+Manufacturer uses Opcenter APS suite to increase throughput, cut work in progress and reduce inventory

 Siemens Digital Industries Software production planning and scheduling solutions support strategy for business improvement

 Siemens Digital Factory, Motion Control (Siemens Drives) provides variable speed drives for the motion control of electric motors across a wide range of industries.http://www.siemens.co.uk/low-voltage-drives